Endometrial receptivity testing can tell our doctors about a patient’s uterine lining

 - Post-receptive suggests the uterine lining has past the best stage for embryo implantation.

 If the patient’s lining was receptive, the doctor will schedule the embryo transfer for the same time during the patient’s cycle next month.
 If the uterus was not receptive, the doctor will order additional testing to discover when the uterine lining is most receptive.

 Who can benefit from endometrial receptivity testing?

 Not every patient will need to undergo this type of testing.
 However, our Las Vegas infertility specialists may recommend it for patients with repeated IVF failure or multiple miscarriages.
 If a woman undergoes two or more IVF embryo transfers without successful implantation, our doctors may recommend this testing.
 It may also help women who have faced recurrent pregnancy loss.

-Our team recommends speaking with your doctor to determine whether endometrial receptivity testing is right for you and your family-building goals.
-If you have any questions about this or any other testing, contact us to schedule an appointment with our Las Vegas fertility doctors.
+Our team is here to help you decide if this type of testing is right for you and your family-building goals.
+If you have any questions about this or any other form of testing, contact us to schedule an appointment with one of our specialists.